 Gang behavior and gang related activities will not be tolerated.
-Our School Resource Officer as well as school administration is in constant contact with the Gang Task Force of the Greenville Police Department.
+Our School Resource Officer as well as school administration is in constant contact with the Gang Task Force of the Greenville Police Department and appropriate measures will be taken to ensure school safety.